Timeline of Mars Science Laboratory: Third extended mission (October 2019 - September 2022)

 The planned route for Curiosity to follow as it ascends Mount Sharp during the third extended mission and beyond.

 The third extended mission began on 1 October 2019 - the rover's 2544th sol on Mars.

 In October 2019, evidence in the form of magnesium sulfate deposits left behind in ways that suggested evaporation, uncovered by the Curiosity rover on Mount Sharp, was reported of a 150 km wide ancient basin in Gale crater that once may have contained a salty lake.

 Curiositys 26 drill holes as of the 1st of July, 2020.

 In January 2020, a report was presented that compared Curiosity at the time of its landing on Mars in 2012, with the rover over seven years later in 2020.

 In February 2020, scientists reported the detection of thiophene organic molecules by the Curiosity rover on the planet Mars.
 It is not currently known if the detected thiophenes — usually associated on Earth with kerogen, coal and crude oil — are the result of biological or non-biological processes.

 In April 2020, scientists began operating the rover remotely from their homes due to the COVID-19 pandemic.

 On 29 August 2020, NASA released several videos taken by the Curiosity rover, including those involving dust devils, as well as very high resolution images of the related local martian terrain.

+In September 2020, Curiosity analyzed the Mary Anning 3 sample with its wet chemistry facilities.
+In April 2026, scientists announced that the sample showed signs of a diverse array of DNA precursors, including a benzene ring with an amine group, and sulfur-containing benzothiophene.

 In June 2021, scientists determined that the methane concentration around Curiosity varied according to the time of sol, with methane present only at night.
 This explains the difference in methane levels detected by Curiosity and the Trace Gas Orbiter (an open question since 2016), although it does not explain what is creating the methane or why the methane seems to be more short-lived than current models predict.

 On 3 July 2021, the Curiosity rover viewed the "Rafael Navarro Mountain" area.

 On 1 November 2021, astronomers reported detecting, in a "first-of-its-kind" process based on SAM instruments, organic molecules, including benzoic acid, ammonia and other related unknown compounds, on the planet Mars by the Curiosity rover.

 On 17 January 2022, scientists reported finding an unusual signal of carbon isotopes on Mars by the Curiosity rover which may (or may not) be associated with ancient Martian life and suggesting, according to the scientists, that microbes residing underground may have emitted the "enriched carbon as methane gas".
 However, abiotic sources of the unusual carbon signal have not been completely ruled out.

 In April 2022, Mars Science Laboratory was renewed for a fourth extended mission, which will include the exploration of the sulfate-bearing unit.